craigduncanlab/PyConMessenger/Documentation/ComparativeDigitalDocAnalysis.md

 If information other than the writer's own semantic content is incorporated into the document merely through the publication process, then the end result is often a noisy document and inconvenient structures for re-acquiring the information down stream.
 However, informed data standards for HTML preparation may make that task easier.
 For example, implementing MessengerHTML should make it easier to scrape data from the HTML with something like Beautiful Soup, than HTML prepared in ignorance of downstream uses.
 With Messenger HTML, if you turn off CSS you will still have something that contains the same data in its HTML, and is probably very clean and simple in your browser as well.
 Your code should, in its HTML form, be clean and readable without too many nested tags or distractions.

-# Writing syntaxes designed for analogue-focussed digital output

-Even though writing in a digital computer may seem like 'digital' input, if the main focus of the software output is analogue presentation (to a human reader), and it lacks attention to data, then it is likely that it remains analogue-focussed digital software from input to output.
-This analytical description helps us become more aware of the fact that the computable functions in software that interprets or transforms using this as the principal syntax will tend not to offer the writer any intermediate computing functions that do not relate to analogue output.

-For example, Markdown syntax (John Gruber) is capable of being analysed as a shorthand version of HTML, in that its primary focus is to help the writer provide instructions for analogue layout, but disguising that function by making the text look like it is a set of detective's notes written in an old mechanical typewriter.
-This has little interest in making it easier to record the text for data transmission purposes.
-However, it has created or perpetuated the culture of focussing on analogue representations as if they defined what a digital document is.
-This now extends to analogue-representation converters like pandoc.
-The reason that YAML formats are supplementary data sections within Markdown and pandoc Markdown is largely because the analogue-focussed digital format is supplemented with data only where it is deemed necessary, but not because data is a first-level concern of the computing process.

 # Informed upstream processing